GerHobbelt/FlowType.JS/README.md

 ## What does Imageflex.JS do? ##

 Imageflex allows you to create a website without having to worry about how images are going to scale for different screen sizes.
+Imageflex allows for greater control by allowing users to define maximum and minium bounds.

 ```